-The market allocations schemes are also known as market division schemes.
+Market allocation schemes are also known as market division schemes.
 The market allocation scheme is generally a type of agreement in which the market is divided by the competitors among themselves.
-Also, they all simultaneously agree on to some specific terms and conditions which are usually related to restricting the activities associated with the business.
+Also, they all simultaneously agree on some specific terms and conditions which are usually related to restricting the activities associated with the business.

-The market allocation is a scheme or agreements which ensure that all the companies will mind their own business without interrupting the others especially their competitors.
+Market allocation is a scheme or agreement which ensures that all the companies will mind their own business without interrupting others, especially their competitors.
 It encourages anti-competitive business.
 This is because all of the competitors that are present in one single market agree on one term and that is no matter what, they will always stay out of each other’s way of marketing and doing business.

 Thus in the market allocation, the agreement is made such that one single market in which different competitors are present will segment the entire market among themselves.
 And then each one of them will use their own business and marketing strategy to increase their sales and profit margin.

-This is done by approaching only to a particular segment of the consumers that are allocated to them.
-For instance, suppose there is a company in a competitive marketing field which has to approach the customers to promote their goods and services.
+This is done by approaching only a particular segment of the consumers that are allocated to them.
+For instance, suppose there is a company in a competitive marketing field that has to approach the customers to promote their goods and services.

 Now here, just like all of the other competitors, they too will try selling their products or their services to the only specific type of customers or a specified set of customers, that they had previously signed up on the agreement.
 Also, they will not sell any of their goods or services to any other set of customers that do not belong to them.

-This means that they will not be allowed to sell or promote their business to those set of customers who come under their other competitors’ customer base.
+This means that they will not be allowed to sell or promote their business to those sets of customers who come under their other competitors’ customer base.

-In general, the market allocation is nothing but an agreement which is used to secure the business of all the companies that are trying to make a place for themselves in the same market space.
+In general, market allocation is nothing but an agreement that is used to secure the business of all the companies that are trying to make a place for themselves in the same market space.
 It is an agreement that supports the anti-competitive business scheme.